unstoppabledomains/dev-docs/developer-toolkit/resolution-integration-methods/direct-blockchain-calls/resolve-eth-smart-contracts.md

 ---
-title: Resolve Using Smart Contracts | UD Developer Portal
+title: Resolve Using Smart Contracts Guide | UD Developer Portal
 description: This page explains the process for resolving domain records by making calls to Ethereum and Polygon smart contracts using Ethereum JSON RPC.
 ---

-# Resolve Domains Using Smart Contracts
+# Resolve Domains Using Smart Contracts Guide

 Resolving a domain is retrieving a domain's records when the domain name and required record names are given.
 There are no limits to who can read domain records on the Registry side.
 Anyone accessing a mainnet Ethereum or Polygon Node can resolve a domain.